bparanj/crystal/programming/iac/docs/provisioner/terratest.md

-Terratest is a popular testing framework in the Go programming language that is often used for testing infrastructure code, including Terraform configurations, Packer templates, and other infrastructure-as-code tools.
+Terratest is a popular testing framework in the Go programming language that is often used for testing infrastructure code,  Terraform configurations, Packer templates, and other infrastructure-as-code tools.
 However, it's important to note that Terratest is not specifically designed for testing Packer images but rather for testing infrastructure code in general.

 When it comes to testing Packer images, there are a few common approaches and tools: